elite3312/smart_contract/README.md

 - pure vs view
   - pure: not reading state var
   - view: only read state var
-- abstract parent
+- abstract
-  - cannot be compiled just by itself
+  - Contracts are marked as abstract when at least one of their functions lacks an implementation as in the following example (note that the function declaration header is terminated by ;):
 - can you override the modifier?
   - yes